nasa/SMCPy/README.md

 ## Example Usage

-We'll set up a toy example -- estimating the slope an intercept of a line given only noisy observations of that line.
+We'll set up a toy example: estimating the slope and intercept of a line given only noisy observations of points along that line.
 ```python
 import numpy as np
 import seaborn as sns